llvm/llvm-zorg/lnt/docs/tests.rst

 execution, and the test should return the test results as a list of ``lnt.testing.TestSamples`` objects.

+The ``execute_test`` method is passed the following options describing information about the module itself:

+  * ``MODULENAME`` - The name of the module (primarily intended for use in producing well structured test names).

+  * ``SRCROOT`` - The path to the modules source directory.

+  * ``OBJROOT`` - The path to a directory the module should use for temporary output (build products).
+The directory is guaranteed to exist but is not guaranteed to be clean.

-The ``execute_test`` method is passed the following options which apply to how tests should be executed:
+The method is passed the following options which apply to how tests should be
+executed:

   * ``THREADS`` - The number of parallel processes to run during testing.